jduckles/otagopeninsula/readme.md

 Final STL from Meshmixer is what is included here in this repo.

 ## Printed

+Using Simplify 3D Slicer I printed the model on my CR-10.
+I used 0.4mm layer hight for the bottom/base 3mm, then switched to 0.1mm layer height for the terrain layers.

 ![3D Printed copy of STL file](printed.jpg)